Research

 We have also shown that computational methods, such as robustness verification and model-predictive control, can balance imperfect models with improvements from feedback:

-For soft robots whose motions do not need to be exact, closed-loop feedback control may not be needed.
-Our lab has developed methods for calculation of open-loop trajectories for soft robot limbs that can mimic a human’s desired motion:
+For soft robots whose motions do not need to be exact, we could verify some safety properties in open-loop.
+We have developed methods for trajectory generation of soft robot limbs that can safely mimic a human’s desired motion:

 We have also developed planning algorithms for dynamic motions of aquatic soft robots, which can be used online:

 Implementing these control methods in hardware requires designs with sensing and actuation for the robot’s full state.
-Our recent work has developed soft walking robots with these capabilities, and our lab is working on scaling up designs for larger forces.
+Our recent work has developed soft walking robots with these capabilities: